pixelastic/imoen/docs/src/index.md

 // Returns a { width, height } object
 const dimensions = await imoen.dimensions('./path/to/file.png')

-// All method also work with urls
+// All methods also work with urls
 ```

 <!--